 The Hunger Fullness Scale

 The hunger fullness scale is a helpful tool for understanding your body’s hunger and fullness signals.
 Tuning into these cues can help you become a more intuitive eater.

 What is the Hunger Fullness Scale?

-The hunger fullness scale is a tool that can help you rate your feelings of hunger and fullness on a scale of 1-10.
+The hunger fullness scale is a tool that can help you rate your feelings of hunger and fullness on a scale of 0-10.
+A level 0 is painfully hungry, a 5 is neither hungry nor full, and a level 10 is painfully full.

 The body sends signals for us to eat when we are hungry and stop when we are full.
 When we honor our body’s cues, we will usually find ourselves eating at a hunger level of 3-4 and stopping around level 7.
 This is part of intuitive eating.

 Why is This Tool Helpful?